CESNET/du-docs/docs/nextflow.md

 ## Architecture of Nextflow

-The Nextflow pipeline starts running the `nextflow` command, e.g.:
+The Nextflow pipeline starts by running the `nextflow` command, e.g.:

 ```
 nextflow run hello
 ```

-which starts running hello pipeline.
+which starts `hello` pipeline.
 The pipeline run consists of two parts:
 *workflow controller* and *workers*.
+The *workflow controller* manages pipeline run while *workers* run particular tasks.

 Nextflow engine expects that the *workflow controller* and the *workers* have access to some shared storage.
 On a local computer, this is usually just a